melikaafrakhteh/learning/Coroutine.md

 #### Job
 Controls the lifecycle of the coroutine

+A job can go through the states: New, Active, Completing, Completed, Cancelling, and Cancelled.
+We don’t have access to the states, but we can access the following properties: isActive, isCancelled and isCompleted.

 #### CoroutineContext
 The coroutine context is a set of various elements.
 The main elements are the Job of the coroutine and its dispatcher